 Capitalism won’t help us allocate attention because it relies on prices that are determined in markets.
 Prices are powerful because they efficiently aggregate information about consumer preferences and producer capabilities, but not everything can be priced.
-And increasingly, the things that cannot be priced are becoming more important than those that can – for example, the benefits of space exploration, the cost of the climate crisis or an individual’s sense of purpose.
+And increasingly, the things that cannot be priced are becoming more important than those that can: for example, the benefits of space exploration, the cost of the climate crisis, or an individual’s sense of purpose.

 The fourth foundational issue is that in order for markets and prices to exist, there have to be multiple buyers (demand) and sellers (supply).
-There is no demand and supply for you to spend time with your children or to figure out your purpose in life – capitalism cannot help us allocate attention to anything that is deeply personal.
+There is no demand and supply for you to spend time with your children or to figure out your purpose in life.
+Capitalism cannot help us allocate attention to anything that is deeply personal.

-Digital technologies are driving these power laws not only due zero marginal cost, as explained earlier, but also as a result of network effects.
-Network effects mean that a service gets better for all participants as it adds more participants — for example as Facebook grew, both the new users and the early users had more people they could connect with.
-This means that once a company grows to a certain size it becomes harder and harder for new entrants to compete as their initially smaller networks offer less benefit to participants.
+Digital technologies are driving these power laws due to zero marginal cost, as explained earlier, as well as through network effects.
+Network effects occur when a service gets better for all participants as more people or companies join the service.
+For example, as Facebook grew, both new and early users had more people they could connect with.
+This means that once a company grows to a certain size it becomes harder and harder for new entrants to compete, as their initially smaller networks offer less benefit to participants.
 In the absence of some kind of regulation, the combination of zero marginal cost with network effects results in extremely lopsided outcomes.
-So far, we have seen one social network – Facebook – and one search company – Google – dominate all others.
+So far, we have seen one social network, Facebook, and one search company, Google, dominate all others.

 This shift to power laws is driving a huge increase in wealth and income inequality, to levels that are even beyond the previous peak of the early 1900s.
 Inequality beyond a certain level is socially corrosive, as the wealthy start to live in a world that is disconnected from the problems faced by large parts of the population.